19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

    Next we need to unpause the segment-drones.
 We can go thru the list one by one to unpause them all but we can configure them all at once from the `ALL` tab.

    Click the `ALL` button on the top left to bring up the Swarm Controls.
 We can switch thru the different types of drones by clicking on the Drone-Type button.
-It's set to `TURRET` by default.
+It's set to `TURRET`  when you first start the program.
 Set it to `SEGMENT` to configure all of our segment-drones.

    Toggle the `PAUSE` button to `RUN` and click on `SetSwarm` to send the new settings to our segment-drones.